On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Introduction

 \end{conjecture}

 There is another generalization when we pick a complex $c$ in \eqref{pentagonalrealcasegeneral}.
-In this case, having an upper bound for the sum is harder, as we have both the fast growth of exponential functions and oscillation coming from the imaginary exponent. \begin{theorem} Let $T,x>0$ be large and $x^2=O(T)$.
-Also let $\alpha+i\beta\in\mathbb{C}$ and $0\leq\alpha<1+\epsilon$ for a fixed $\epsilon>0$, and $\beta<\sqrt{T}$.
-Then for arbitrary $\delta>0$
+In this case, having an upper bound for the sum is harder, as we have both the fast growth of exponential functions and the extra oscillation coming from the imaginary exponent.